banagale/birdler/README.md

 # Birdler is a simple command-line voice cloning tool built on top of ChatterboxTTS.
-It lets you generate expressive, characterful speech by providing a short reference audio sample (the “voice prompt”) plus customizable generation parameters.
+It lets you generate expressive, characterful speech by providing a short reference audio sample (the “voice prompt”), customizable generation parameters, and optional text input (from a file or direct string).

 ## Features